 The tier two tripod Growth Attack calls upon a tornado that will continue to increase the total damage output on enemies, starting with a 7% damage increase at rank one, and ending at a 12% increase at rank 5.

-Lastly, Raging Storm ends our final tripod for the esoteric skills, and it allows the winds caused by the tornado to blast against the opponents, and as the ranks increase, so does the damage output gets enhanced too.
+Lastly, Raging Storm ends my final tripod for the esoteric skills, and it allows the winds caused by the tornado to blast against the opponents, and as the ranks increase, so does the damage output gets enhanced too.

 Engravings and Playstyle

-To get the most out of the Wardancer Build, a Wardancer will typically focus on two engravings, and we will cover their corresponding stats too.
+To get the most out of the Wardancer Build, a Wardancer will typically focus on two engravings, and I will cover their corresponding stats too.
 Engravings will typically offer basic upgrades and effects that will buff up the player even more during a battle.

 Esoteric Skill Engraving